openstack/project-team-guide/doc/source/open-development.rst

  Open Development
 ==================

-Open Development is also part of the four tenants that help OpenStack to move forward.
+Open Development is also part of the four tenets that help OpenStack to move forward.
 Just like Open Community and Open Source, an Open Development allows for engaging with larger communities and it welcomes a broader group of members.
 Open Development is the key behind the large developers community and